 Advance Directives Protect Adults’ Interests

-Advance directives can also include appointing powers of attorney.
+Advance directives can include appointing Powers of Attorney.
 A medical power of attorney designates a trusted person to make health care decisions on a person’s behalf.
-They can ensure that the terms of the living will are followed, and any other medical needs are met.
+They can ensure that the terms of the estate are followed, and any other medical needs are met.
 Similarly, a financial power of attorney helps a person manage their affairs and make financial decisions in the person’s interests.

 Brooklyn Elder Law Lawyers at Korsinsky & Klein, LLP Provide Comprehensive Representation to Seniors